 COAST When a stop command is given, the drive shuts off the output to the motor, allowing it to coast to a stop.
-The time required for the motor to stop is governed by the inertia of the load.
+In this mode, the time it takes the motor to stop is governed by the inertia of the driven load.